 Apple today announced a new open source project called “Password Manager Resources” on its developer website, which is now available on GitHub.

-Apple today announced the launch of a new open source project aimed at developers of password managers.
-The goal of “Password Manager Resources” is to “create strong passwords that are compatible with popular websites” – according to the company.
-What the iCloud keychain can already do, third-party applications should now also learn.
-This is what Apple says on its developer website:
+Apple today announced the launch of a new open-source project aimed at password manager developers.
+The goal of "Password Manager Resources" is to "create strong passwords compatible with popular websites," according to the company.
+Third-party applications should now also be able to learn what iCloud Keychain already does.
+This is stated on Apple's website. developer website:

 The open source Password Manager Resources project allows you to incorporate website-specific requests used by the iCloud Keychain password manager to generate strong, unique passwords.
 The project also includes collections of websites known to share a login system, links to the pages of websites where users change their passwords, and more.